KXGL: History

 Johnny Black, an Amarillo radio veteran, became The Eagle's afternoon host in December 2014.
 Johnny Black was named “Favorite Local DJ” in the 2023 Amarillo Globe News ‘Best Of’ community awards, where 100.9 The Eagle received “Favorite Radio Station”.

 The Eagle’s latest acquisition was Skylerr Byrd, a recent graduate of nearby West Texas A&M University.
 “After Hours With Skylerr Byrd” took its maiden flight the evening of Monday, October 23, 2023.

 100.9 The Eagle celebrated its 20th anniversary during the summer of 2023 with a large Birthday Party event for Eagle listeners, held at the Big Texan’s ‘Starlight Ranch’ which featured Kenny Metcalf, an Elton John Tribute artist".

 Alpha Media merged with Connoisseur Media on September 4, 2025.

+In Late December 2025 longtime DJ Morgan Tanner who joined The Eagle when it first started in 2002 announced her retirement.